alpinebuster/meshsdk/test_python/readme.md

 ## Setup Instructions

-To run these tests please build MeshLib first, then do following commands on linux or mac:
+To run these tests please build MeshSDK first, then do following commands on linux or mac:
 ```sh
 python3 -m pip install pytest numpy